rahulkrishy/CPT_C/README.md

-readme_content = """
-# Welcome to the C Programming Language Learning Path! 👋
+# Welcome to the ELP(Explore Learn Practice) C Programming Language Learning Path! 👋

-Welcome to your comprehensive guide to learning C programming.
-This repository covers all essential concepts, organized from basic to advanced topics.
-Whether you're just starting or looking to refine your skills, you'll find everything you need here in a structured, easy-to-follow format.
+## About This Repository
+◉ This repository is designed to help you explore, learn, and practice C programming, starting from the basics and advancing to complex topics.
+Whether you're a beginner or an experienced coder, this learning path will help you sharpen your C programming skills.
+●
+»
+‣
+→
+↠
+↣
+↦
+⇒
+◊
+►
+◈
+∗
+⊳
+⌖
 ---

-## About This Repository

 This repository provides a folder-wise learning path for C programming.
 Each folder focuses on a specific topic, complete with code examples and practice exercises to solidify your understanding.
 From writing your first "Hello, World!" program to mastering advanced data structures and algorithms, this is the perfect resource for all levels of learners.